qfwc258/circuidipity/content/2015-02-05-nas-raspberry-pi-sshfs.rst

     $ fusermount -u ~/piNAS

 Raspberry Pi + SSHFS is no speed demon but its very usable.
-On my Chromebook connected to the LAN via wireless I am able to run Rhythmbox playing music and videos in VLC that are remotely hosted on the Pi.
+On my laptop connected to the LAN via wireless I am able to run Rhythmbox playing music and videos in VLC that are remotely hosted on the Pi.

 Happy hacking!